 Old-school pipeline workers will remember skids, straps, and saddles.
 These were primarily wooden planks fastened around the pipe.
 They are hard to secure to the pipeline.
 They are resistant to sliding and are often damaged before installation is complete.

 They also require annulus space filler, such as pea gravel or sand.
 Because polyurethane spacers can be quickly installed and adjusted in the field, they take less time to place than those made from other materials.

 Spacers slide into place with ease and can usually be installed by one person.
 They uniformly support the weight of the carrier pipe from day one without "settling” (like sand does), so adjustments aren’t as frequently needed.

 For polyurethane spacers and other custom parts, depend on Mark Tool & Rubber.
 We can formulate a polymer for any application and adjust its mechanical properties through chemistry.
 This lets you solve problems and achieve performance characteristics other materials just won’t help with.

 Since 1954, we have earned our reputation for producing the highest quality cast urethane and rubber tools of all kinds for the offshore and marine industries.
 Our state-of-the-art manufacturing facility can handle every job, no matter how big or small.
-To order spacers for your pipe/casing, fill out our "request a quote” form now.
+To order spacers for your pipe/casing, fill out our "contact” form now.